spencerhakim/SpencerHakimNET/README.md

-SpencerHakim.Windows.Forms
+SpencerHakimNET
 ==============
-A small collection of custom .NET Windows Forms components written in C#.
+A small collection of utility code and custom Windows Forms and WPF components written in C# slowly amassed over the years.
 Components are separated into their own projects and merged using ILRepack into SpencerHakim.Windows.Forms.dll.
 Requires Nuget.

 ---